TheBevyFlock/bevy_new_2d/README.md

 ## Known Issues

-There are some known issues in Bevy that require some arcane workarounds.
+There are some known issues in Bevy that can require arcane workarounds.
-To keep this template simple, we have opted not to include those workarounds.
+To keep this template simple, we've opted to leave these workarounds out.
 You can read about them in the [Known Issues](./docs/known-issues.md) document.

 ## License